thetechstewart/docs/docs/applications/game-servers/just-cause-2-multiplayer-on-ubuntu.md

         cd ~/jc2mp-server
         cp default_config.lua config.lua

-2. Open the configuration file with `nano` to edit the configuration.
-Every possible server option is explained in the configuration file.
-Simply follow the instructions.:
+2. Open the configuration file with your preferred text editor to modify the configuration.
+Each server option is explained in the configuration file.

-        nano config.lua

-3. When you are finished, exit `nano` and save your changes.
+3. When you are finished, save and exit your text editor.

 ##Using the Server